grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Another good catch, Benjamin!

-**Benjamin:** I think I am beginning to understand why you like working with examples!
+**Benjamin:** I think I'm beginning to understand why you like working with examples!

 **Johnny:** Good.
 Is there anything else, Jane?

-**Jane:** No, that is pretty much it.
+**Jane:** No, that's pretty much it.
 Let's start working on another story.

 ### **In order to** calculate sum of my different incomes, **As a** tax payer **I want** the calculator to enable addition of multiple numbers

-**Johnny:** Is the following all we have to support?
+**Johnny:** Is the following scenario the only one we have to support?

 | key sequence | Displayed output | Notes                      |
 |--------------|------------------|----------------------------|